balena-io-experimental/balena-sound/docs/01-getting-started.md

 - Login with `balena login`
 - Download this [project](https://github.com/balenalabs/balena-sound/) and from the project directory run `balena push <appName>` where `<appName>` is the name you gave your balenaCloud application in the first step.

-## Having troubles?
+## Having trouble?

 If you are running into issues getting your balenaSound application running, please try the following:
-1. Check the [support and troubleshooting guide](https://github.com/balenalabs/balena-sound/blob/master/docs/support) for common issues and how to resolve them.
+1. Check the [support and troubleshooting guide](../support) for common issues and how to resolve them.
 2. Post in the [balenaSound forum](https://forums.balena.io/c/balenalabs/balenasound/85) for help from our growing community.
 3. Create an issue on the [balenaSound GitHub project](https://github.com/balenalabs/balena-sound/issues/new/choose) if you find your issue may be a problem with balenaSound.